Vishnu19091/Phishing_Detection_Extension/README.md

 <h3 style="margin-top: 0;margin-bottom: 1rem;">DataBase used</h3>

-- SQLite3
+- SQLite3 (local)
+- PostgreSQL(production)
 </div>

-## Installation on local machine
+## 🧑🏻‍💻 Installation on local machine

 ### Initializing Backend Server

-Backend requires several Python Dependencies.
+Backend server runs on Python so we need to install the libraries to run.

 - Before installing libraries create venv